mckennapsean/dissertation/content/05-worksheet.md

 through the process of designing their own visualization system.
 Furthermore, we validated the effectiveness and use of these worksheets and the overall framework in the context of a graduate-level visualization course taught at our university.
-For this evaluation, we surveyed the class and 13 students who voluntarily utilized these design worksheets for their cumulative projects.
-We conducted a series of interviews to garner additional open-ended feedback and suggestions that highlight the strengths and limitations of these teaching materials.
+For this evaluation, we surveyed the class and worked with 13 students who voluntarily utilized these design worksheets for their cumulative projects.
+We conducted a series of interviews to garner additional open-ended feedback and suggestions that highlight the strengths and limitations of these worksheets as teaching materials.

 <!-- CONCERN emphasize several key visualization-theory components, like the nested model and extension of the 9-stage framework for design studies -->